 This mural is just one of the stops on the Plano Art Walk, a self-guided walking, riding, or driving tour of the various art installations, murals, and historical landmarks scattered around downtown Plano.

-Launched this summer, The Plano Art Walk is a collaboration between the Plano Arts Coalition, Douglass Community, and Leadership Plano’s current class, Class 37.
+Launched in the summer of 2020, The Plano Art Walk is a collaboration between the Plano Arts Coalition, Douglass Community, and Leadership Plano’s current class, Class 37.
 Leadership Plano is a program that empowers current and future community leaders.
 Every class of Leadership Plano chooses a project and the Plano Art Walk was this year’s choice.

 It’s described as a multi-sensory experience with a scavenger hunt, activities for children and families, and tour questions and prompts to help make the tour more interactive.
 The tour was built with social distancing in mind.